vippsas/vipps-recurring-api/vipps-recurring-api.md

 `due` will define for which date the charge will be performed.
 This date has to be minimum two days (one day in the test environment) in the future and maximum two years in advance.
-The minimum is set to two days because the user should be able to see the upcoming charge in the Vipps MobilePay app.
+The minimum is set to two days because the user should be able to see the upcoming charge in the Vipps or MobilePay app.
-All charges `due` in 35 days or less are visible under the *Payments* tab in the Vipps MobilePay app.
+All charges `due` in 35 days or less are visible under the *Payments* tab in the Vipps or MobilePay app.

 Example: If the charge is *created* on the 25th, the earliest the charge can be *due* is the 27th (25+2).
 This is so that the user can be informed about the